mdppml/PP-GWAS/README.md

 - **Datasets Folders**:
   - **Code**: Contains all relevant code to implementing PP-GWAS.
   - **Data_Generation**: This folder includes the code used for generating synthetic data using the pysnptools library.
-  - **REGENIE**: Contains details on one can restructure synthetic data to fit the formats supported by REGENIE.
-It also includes instructions on how to run REGENIE on the synthetic datasets.
+  - **REGENIE**: Contains details on how one can restructure synthetic data to fit the formats supported by REGENIE.
+It also includes instructions on how to run REGENIE on the data.
   - **Results**: This folder holds all output .txt files generated from the experiments reported in the paper.

   - **test_site**: A testing site to run the code for data generation and PP-GWAS.